Bloom-host/BloomDocs/docs/games/terraria/connecting.md

 In Terraria, go to 'Multiplayer' in the main menu.
 There, select 'Join via IP' and select your player profile.

-Please note that if the server is using Journey difficult, you must only use a Journey account to connect.
+Please note that if the server is using Journey difficulty, you must only use a Journey character to connect.

 When prompted, paste the first part of the address, **without** the trailing port.